netwolfuk/shapeshifter/readme.md

 #### Running the app
 - Navigate to https://netwolfuk.github.io/shapeshifter/
 - You should see four shapes loaded.
-One each of Triagle, Circle, Square and Star.
+One each of Triangle, Circle, Square and Star.
 They will be randomly placed within the browser window.
 - Click a shape name in the "Create" box to create new shapes.
 - Click and drag to move them.
 - Click and change their size and rotation on the pop-up panel.